shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 ### The webhook creation dialog

-Next up is to fill out the necessary information required to create the new webhook.
+Next up is to fill out the information required to create the new webhook.

 ![Create Webhook Dialog](./images/webhooks/create_webhook_dialog.png)